Rimo0/OpenMPRDP-CLI-Python/README.md

 # Environment

-Please do not use network proxy when running this client.
+Using network proxy may cause some errors.

 Python 3 or later